prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 <!---
 Rationales: https://github.com/prometheus/proposals/blob/alexg/remote-write-20-proposal/proposals/2024-04-09_remote-write-20.md#partial-writes
 -->
 Sender SHOULD use Remote-Write to send samples for multiple series in a single request.
-As a result, Receiver MAY ingest valid samples within a write request that contains invalid or otherwise unwritten samples, which represents a partial write case.
+As a result, Receiver MAY ingest valid samples within a write request that also contains some invalid or otherwise unwritten samples, which represents a partial write case.

 In a partial write case, Receiver MUST NOT return a 200 HTTP status code.
 Receiver MUST provide a human-readable error message in the response body.
 The Receiver's error SHOULD contain information about the amount of the samples being rejected and for what reasons.